-Accessibility for Ontarian’s with Disabilities Act (AODA)
+Accessibility for Ontarian’s with Disabilities Act (AODA Training Certificate)

 Register Now – Free of Charge

 The Accessibility for Ontarians with Disabilities Act (the AODA) requires every employer and employee in Ontario to take training on the AODA and the Ontario Human Rights Code in the next couple of years.
+Register today free of charge for your AODA Training Certificate.

 In early 2013 Accessibility Directorate of Ontario and their partners created a video program.
 Working together: the Ontario Human Rights Code and the Accessibility for Ontarian’s with Disabilities Act takes an animated look at the law.
 It includes sections on: